greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 \<Using a concrete example might be better>

-## Ideas
+## Conclusion

-- Fairytales
-- Multiagent environments with preset dynamics
-- Maximizing utility for all players - utility or equality?
-- Learning from human interaction - consider Tay
-- Simultaneous multiagent simulation to learn empathy
-- Use a set of ground rules (atoms) to propagate a set of more complex moral guidelines in a simulated scenario / environment
-- Scenarios with well-defined behaviors eg. characters with clear likes/dislikes etc.
-- Modeling human behavior eg. given an environment and a set of actions, model the underlying policy
-- Something similar to inductive logic programming - given positive and negative scenarios, predict other scenarios

-The ideal EthicsNet dataset is such that a model that performs well on this dataset might be said to be good at making ethical decisions.

-Explainability is important.
-There is an ethical difference between picking up rubbish because I want to make the place cleaner for everyone else and picking up rubbish because I get annoyed by rubbish.
-See also DeepMind's IQ test performing better when trained with explanations.

-Possible problems with a fixed dataset

-of crowdsourced labeled statements (eg. from a forum)

-- Positive labels on most social media platforms are more correlated to humor, surprise rather than morals or echo-chambers
-- Huge bias depending on the platform (eg. Reddit's r/The_Donald and r/hillaryclinton)
-- Singular statements may not have sufficient context for ethical analysis eg. 'I find this disgusting.'
-- It is possible for model to successfully identify sentences as positive or negative without an ethics-related understanding eg. based on word frequency
-- Should be renamed as text classification or sentiment analysis

-- Use titles from Reddit's UpliftingNews and MadeMeSmile vs ULPT

-- Can be adversarial eg. train classifier and then generator to generate based on given words

-of scenarios paired with possible choices (pick the most ethical choice) of scenarios labeled as ethical or unethical

-- Text, image, video or ...?
-	For text, same problem as second last point above
-	For image and video, might be difficult to illustrate ethical scenarios
-- Costly with low ROI

 In considering how to communicate ethical values to artificial intelligence, it might be worth taking a step back and observing how we communicate and understand each other across language barriers and even species barriers.

-Expressions, body language and tone of voice cut across language and species barriers to enable communication and coexistence.
+Expressions, body language and sounds cut across language barriers and species barriers to enable communication and coexistence.

-A dataset for matching expressions, body language and tone of voice, might also serve as a basis for generative models to generate new expressions, body language and tones of voice.
+A dataset for matching expressions, body language and tone of voice, might also serve as a basis for generative models to generate appropriate expressions, body language and tones of voice.
 This will be an enormously useful capability to help machines communicate and to help humans understand.